emilyyejia/schedula/README.md

 - No back-and-forth — students can book, reschedule, or cancel sessions based on teachers' real-time availability.

-- Showcase your expertise with subjects, bios, and profile photos to attract the right learners.
+- Showcase teachers' expertise with subjects, bios, and profile photos to attract the right learners.

-- Easily block off unavailable times and manage your weekly calendar.
-Students see only what you want them to see.
+- Easily block off unavailable times and manage weekly calendar as teachers.
+Students see only what teachers want them to see.

 Schedula streamlines the entire process—from finding the right tutor to confirming your session.